jdcai/ClipViewer/README.md

 Use left/right arrow keys to go to previous/next clip

-You can view the app on https://clipviewer.onrender.com
+You can view the app on https://clipviewer.onrender.com Takes a few minutes for the system to start up on onrender.

 Written using React and Flask